Greg Hartung: Journalism career

 In 1972, Hartung was employed as a cadet at the Courier Mail.
 In 1973, he joined the Australian in its newly opened Brisbane Office as a graded journalist.
 He was employed as a sports journalist in Sydney and London.
 In 1975, he took up a position as a political correspondent for The Australian in Canberra.

-Sport Administration Career
+Sport administration career

 In 1975, he worked as a political journalist in Canberra and during this time, Hartung wrote several newspaper articles highlighting the inadequate support from the federal government for sport and assisted John Brown, Shadow Minister for Sport, to develop the Australian Labor Party's sport policy for the 1983 Federal Election.
 He wrote a chapter titled Sport and the Canberra Lobby for the book Sport : money, morality and the media.
 In 2014, he was appointed adjunct professor of sport at the University of Canberra and will be involved in the new Master of High Performance Sport course.